A Gaussian Sliding Windows Regression Model for Hydrological Inference: Sliding Windows Regression Model

-Since single-window kernels $\bm{\kappa}$ are normalized, regression parameters (\textit{window coefficients}) $\beta_1,\dots,\beta_k$ act as weights among the kernels.
+The number of windows $k$ models the number of underlying, separable flow paths.
+Since single-window kernels $\bm{\kappa}$ are normalized, regression parameters (\textit{window coefficients}) $\beta^{(1)},\dots,\beta^{(k)}$ act as weights among the kernels.
 For practical evaluations, they may be converted into proportions representing the relative impacts of the underlying flow paths.

-For symmetric windows, the location parameter $\delta_i$ and the width $\sigma_i$ of kernel $i$ indicate the mean and the standard deviation, respectively, of the time lag between precipitation and a change in streamflow.
-Thus, a direct estimate of the expected time delay between rainfall events and the resulting impact on the gauged runoff is possible for each flow path.
+For a window that is essentially untruncated, the location parameter $\delta^{(i)}$ and the width $\sigma^{(i)}$ of kernel $i$ are loosely related to the mean and the standard deviation, respectively, of the time lag between precipitation and a change in streamflow.
+In any case $\delta^{(i)}$ is always the window mode and is thus a direct estimate of the typical time delay between rainfall events and the resulting impact on the gauged runoff for a flow path.